LeftMouseButton/pbl2/README.md

 clean text suitable for LLM-based entity extraction (Module 3).
 ```
 Input:
-    data/raw/*.html or .txt   (from module1_crawler)
+    data/raw/*.html or .txt   (from Module 1 - Web Crawler)
 Output:
-    data/processed/*.txt      (normalized text)
-    data/processed/metadata.jsonl (checksum + provenance)
+    data/processed/{disease}_-_{source}.txt
+    data/processed/metadata.jsonl    # metadata record includes source filename, processed filename, checksums, and timestamp.
 ```
 ### 3) Module 3 – LLM-based Entity and Relationship Extraction
 -----------------------------------
-Uses the Google AI Studio API (Gemini 2.5 Flash Live) to perform structured entity and relationship extraction for knowledge-graph population.
+Uses the Google AI Studio API (Gemini 2.5 Flash Lite) to perform structured entity and relationship extraction for knowledge-graph population.

 This step also combines all input text from multiple sources into one file per disease.
-If we have a lot of sources in the future, this is a weak point and will need to be changed (will run into a token limit otherwise).
+If we have a lot of sources for each disease in the future, this is a weak point and will need to be changed (will run into a token limit otherwise).

+Note: this is also the weakest point in the entire project for scientific reproducibility.
+Would be ideal to avoid use of an LLM here.

 ```
 Parameters: